Semih-H/IBM-HR-Attrition-Analysis/README.md

 ## Data Cleaning and Processing

-Although this dataset is claimed to be complete and free of inconsistencies, it was still examined for potential errors and irregularities.
+Although this dataset is claimed to be complete and free of inconsistencies, it was still examined for potential errors and irregularities.<br>

 - **Column Selection and Filtering**